fabric/fabric/docs/tutorial.rst

     Done.

-We never specified any connection info in our fabfile, so Fabric prompted us at runtime.
-Connection definitions use SSH-like "host strings" (e.g.
-``user@host:port``) and will use your local username as a default -- so in this example, we just had to specify the hostname, ``my_server``.
+We never specified any connection info in our fabfile, so Fabric doesn't know on which host(s) the remote command should be executed.
+When this happens, Fabric prompts us at runtime.
+Connection definitions use SSH-like "host strings" (e.g. ``user@host:port``) and will use your local username as a default -- so in this example, we just had to specify the hostname, ``my_server``.

 Remote interactivity